-For on campus crisis during regular hours, students are advised to come down to the Office of Student Rights and Responsibilities (A-1100) to meet with the first available mental health professional.
-For after hours oncampus crisis, on-call crisis services are available until 10 p.m. by calling campus police at (815) 280-2234.
-Campus will help connect students to the mental health professional on call.
+For on campus crisis during regular hours, students are advised to come down to the Office of Student Rights and Responsibilities (A-1100) to meet with the first available mental health clinician.
+For after hours on-campus crisis, on-call crisis services are available until 10 p.m. by calling campus police at (815) 280-2234.
+Campus will help connect students to the mental health clinician via phone or video.
 For after hours and off-campus crisis, everyone is advised to call 911 immediately for mental health emergencies that included but not limited to, threat or harm to oneself, threat or harm to others, immediate decrease in cognitive functioning (psychosis), or in an immediate danger to self (such as overdose, risky behavior, or inability to distinguish between reality and hallucination.
-A list of additional available support is found below.
+A list of additional available support is found below, including the National Lifeline available via phone or text at 988 backgrounds and career experiences.
+Our team is made up of diverse individuals, with diverse backgrounds.
+Some of our clinicians carry additional credentials and expertise in specific topics, including grief, anxiety, trauma, and more.